EspejoLuis/q_stuff/README.md

 # Quantitative Finance Implementations

-This repository contains a collection of quantitative implementations in the area of derivative pricing and risk modeling, including Monte Carlo simulations, finite difference (PDE) solvers, and Greeks estimation (Delta, Vega) with variance reduction techniques.

-I genuinely believe that AI is transforming quantitative finance.
-If we think it won’t, we risk being left behind.
-AI is making model building more democratic, anyone can create complex implementations almost instantly.

-The true differentiating factor will be who can explain, interpret, and truly understand what’s being built.
+I’m sharing this repository as part of my ongoing review of quantitative finance concepts.

+I’ll be using it to organize notes, add links to the videos and books I’m studying, and document my progress.

-Everything here has been created with the support of AI, but reviewed, refined, and annotated by me.
+The repo features implementations of Monte Carlo methods, variance reduction, PDE/finite-difference solvers, and Greeks estimation — built with AI support but fully reviewed, refined, and understood by me.
+It will increase overtime.

 If it’s here, it’s because I’ve worked through it carefully and understood it in depth.